 Rings need regular cleaning to maintain their sparkle.
 Diamonds can easily pick up grease, and that can change the appearance of the stone.

 “Clean your rings frequently with warm water, mild soap and a soft brush,” says Mann.

 The GIA recommends cleaning diamond rings once or twice a week by soaking in an ammonia-based household cleaner, such as window cleaner.
 Let the ring soak overnight and then brush it with a soft, clean toothbrush.
 For rings with fragile settings or estate jewelry, skip the brushing step.

 If the ring has a lot of built-up dirt on the diamond, take it to a professional jeweler for ultrasonic cleaning.

 Make sure it fits

 Proper sizing may also be an issue with a ring.
-To resize a ring a jeweler will cut the ring and either add or remove a piece.
-“You’re fusing metal one way or another,” says Steve Quick, of Steve Quick Jeweler stores in Chicago, adding that accurate sizing can be difficult.
+To resize a ring, a jeweler will cut the ring and either add or remove a piece.
+“You’re fusing metal one way or another,” says Steve Quick, of Steve Quick Jeweler stores in Chicago, adding that accurate sizing can be tricky.